minblock/litercoin/INSTALL.md

-Building Lightcoin
+Building Lightercoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Lightcoin Core reference implementation of Lightcoin.
+See doc/build-*.md for instructions on building the various elements of the Lightercoin Core reference implementation of Lightercoin.